Where are they now? Alumnus Lucas Dols

 And Lucas still tours.
-But now he tours through conflict areas in the Middle East with his workshops of his new foundation Sounds of Change.
-He offers workshops for aid workers, volunteers and teachers about how to integrate music in their work with (traumatised) children.
-Vital for these kids to get a joy of music in their lives that are affected by war.
-“Music can Change the world because it can change people”
+Now he tours through conflict areas in the Middle East giving workshops on behalf of his new foundation Sounds of Change.
+These workshops are offered for aid workers, volunteers, and teachers about how to integrate music in their work with (traumatized) children.
+To him, it is vital for these kids to experience the joy of music in their war-affected lives.

 “Music can change the world because it can change people”